Our goal in this article, Fibonacci!

 The KEY is this: trending markets!!!

 In consolidations, corrections, ranges and sideways moves the Fibs have less value.
 Especially on smaller time frames.
-The reason is simply because the traders, the market in general and therefore price action tends to ignore these levels.
-In these the currencies act and react to different tools and items such as tops and bottoms.
+The reason is simply that the traders, the market in general and therefore price action tend to ignore these levels.
+In these, the currencies act and react to different tools and items such as tops and bottoms.

-If the currency however is indeed trending or if the Fib is used on a higher time frames, then the tool is a great asset because it gives you a great indication where the market turn back in the direction of the trend.
+If the currency, however, is indeed trending or if the Fib is used on higher time frames, then the tool is a great asset because it gives you a great indication where the market turns back in the direction of the trend.

 So what are the levels?

 Well, all of you have heard of the 382, 500 and 618 Fibonacci retracement levels of course.
 Also written like this sometimes: 0.382 / 0.500 / 0.618.

 These numbers are calculated by dividing the Fibonacci sequence numbers.
 Except the 500, which is just the halfway mark.